-Pamela Smart files lawsuit objecting to solitary confinement
+Pamela Smart lawsuit objects to solitary confinement

 Bedford Hills, N.Y. — Pamela Smart, a New Hampshire school employee who was sentenced to life after her teenage lover killed her husband, claims in a lawsuit that she was wrongly put in solitary confinement for 90 days.